smallblue2/OptiFS/functional_spec/functional_spec.md

 The primary system function will be to optimise the storage efficiency of user cohorts’ information by getting rid of duplicate files, whilst still allowing multiple users to own said files.

-Secondary system functions are to optimise file retrieval speeds from the OptiFS server by implementing a caching system for regularly retrieved files and to allow the viewing and retrieval of files through the internet via a website, allowing users to access their file system contents on-the-go.
-These functionalities are stretch-goals that will be implemented depending on progress made as the project deadline approaches.
+Secondary system functions are;
+ - To optimise file retrieval speeds from the OptiFS server by implementing a caching system for regularly retrieved files.
+ - To allow the viewing and retrieval of files through the internet via a website, allowing users to access their file system contents on-the-go.

+Secondary system functions are stretch goals, not part of the foundational system, but functionality we would like to implement if we have enough time.
+These are typically notated throughout the functional specification by asterisks (*).

 The system will be fully compatible with existing computer lab systems and directly implemented on the NFS server that already handles user data.

-Here is a visualisation of the system:
+Here is a visualisation of the primary system:

 ![A system architecture diagram of the minimum viable product of the proposed system](MVP_System_Architecture.png)